 College Music benefits greatly from the frequent involvement of professional musicians, many of whom come to the college under the auspices of the Sir Arthur Bliss Song Series to work with students and to give recitals.
 Highlights have included concerts from such luminaries as Sir Thomas Allen, Dame Felicity Lott, Joan Rodgers, Mark Padmore and Wolfgang Holzmair all with Pembroke’s College Musician, pianist Joseph Middleton.
 These recitals take place in Pembroke's Old Library, which holds one of the College's two Steinway Model B Grand Pianos.

-Last year, Pembroke launched the inaugural Festival of Voice, a three day festival during which the College welcomed international artists Christianne Stotijn, Ashley Riches, John Mark Ainsley and Kate Royal for a series of concerts.
-The festival will be taking place again this year, running from the 8th to the 10th March, and featuring Fatma Said, Toby Spence and Christopher Maltman, all accompanied by Joseph Middleton.
-The Festival will also include a 'Come and Sing: Vivaldi Gloria', open to all.
+In 2018 Pembroke launched the inaugural Festival of Voice, a three day festival during which the College welcomed international artists Christianne Stotijn, Ashley Riches, John Mark Ainsley and Kate Royal for a series of concerts.
+The festival took place again 2019 and featured Fatma Said, Toby Spence and Christopher Maltman, all accompanied by Joseph Middleton.
+The Festival also included a 'Come and Sing: Vivaldi Gloria', open to all.

 Pembroke Lieder Scheme